Paradise-Pi/ParadisePi/.github/pull_request_template.md

 - [ ] Macros are triggered successfully
 - [ ] Macros can trigger other macros
 - [ ] Lock macro functions
-- [ ] Scheduled macros are triggered successfully